diconium/commerce-cif-hybris/README.md

 If you change the code of an existing action, you don't have to use `lerna` for anything, just redeploy your action/function.
-If you add a new Node.js package with new actions under `/cif`, just call `yarn install` from the root of the repository.
+If you add a new Node.js package with new actions under [cif](cif), just call `yarn install` from the root of the repository.
 If you add some (remote) Node.js dependencies to a package, just use `yarn` to install the new dependencies for that package.
 If you add some local dependency from one package to another local package, call `yarn install` from the root of the repository.

 ### Serverless
 The OpenWhisk actions can be deployed using [serverless](https://serverless.com/framework/docs/providers/openwhisk/) framework.
-Actions and sequences are declared in the `serverless.yml` of the main each individual project, under `/cif`.
+Actions and sequences are declared in the `serverless.yml` of the main each individual project, under [cif](cif).
 A global `serveless.yml` that create the web actions is available under `customer-deployment`.
 Follow the instructions it's specific [README.md](customer-deployment/README.md) file for more details.